|

 It was so sad.
 First, her husband ran away with his secretary.
 Then the elder son got in trouble at school and was sent away to reform school, where he is still residing.
 Then she came down with a cold that turned into flu, which turned into pneumonia, and while the doctors were stabilizing that, they found she had pancreatic cancer.

 Such recountings are indeed pitiable, and they routinely cause auditors to fear at how life can suddenly go from bad to worse.
-But they aren’t art, they aren’t formal art, and they aren’t Shakespearean art.
+But such renditions aren’t art, they aren’t formal art, and they aren’t Shakespearean art.
 And there would be no hope at all of establishing the long-term power or dynamic of any of Shakespeare’s Great Tragedies on the basis of such tragedic-line thinking.

 Technically, Counter Material creates substantial patterning (in weaving, the woof creates a pattern winding through the warp).
 And thus, pattern becomes an important concept needing some attention.
 Any sense of patterning depends on contrast, on at least twoness or else multipleness, not on oneness.
 And therefore, tragedic line plus Counter Materials makes for pattern.